Hear this song and remember

 - Artistic License Linguistics: In Russian, the name "Anastasia" is pronounced ah-nah-sta-SEE-yah.
 Both the film and the stage version use the English pronunciation.

-- Artistic License History: Less so than the original movie, but of course any story with a surviving Romanov is this.
+- Artistic License History: Less so than the original movie, but of course any story with a surviving Romanov is this, of course if not for Anastasia's body being found this could have been considered a possible but unlikely scenario.

 - At the Opera Tonight: Technically, the ballet, and it's Swan Lake.